bevyengine/bevy-website/content/learn/book/releasing-projects/libraries-for-bevy.md

 When considering a name for your crate, we recommend that you:

 - **Always use `_` rather than `-`.** This keeps the crate name consistent with how users import it.
-- **Pick a name which communicates what your crate does** in a somewhat unique way.
+- **Pick a name which communicates what your crate does** in a somewhat special way.
 - **Avoid confusion with potential official Bevy crates.** `crates.io` does not have namespaces currently, and `bevy_color` and `bevy_colour` are easy to confuse.
 - **Consider choosing a "branding" name** for your family of crates (e.g. `leafwing`).
 This can unify your projects without cluttering the main crate namespace.